mozilla-services/python-dockerflow/docs/django.rst

    The check setup process is logged at the ``DEBUG`` level.
-Since failure details are omitted with ``DEBUG=False``, this logger should emit logs at ``WARNING`` or ``ERROR`` level in production, so that the logs can be used to diagnose heartbear failures.
+Since failure details are omitted with ``DEBUG=False``, this logger should emit logs at ``WARNING`` or ``ERROR`` level in production, so that the logs can be used to diagnose heartbeat failures.

    **Custom Dockerflow checks:**